cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

 # Positional Lists **Interface**

-**integer/numeric indices**
+**Integer/Numeric indices**
 - When working with array-based sequences,
   - integer indices provide an excellent means for describing the location of an element, or the location at which an insertion or deletion should take place.
-  - However, numeric indices are not a good choice for describing positions within a linked list because,
+  - However, not a good choice for describing positions within a linked list because:
     - knowing only an element’s index, `the only way to reach it is to traverse the list` incrementally from its beginning or end, counting elements along the way.
     - not a good abstraction for describing a more local view of a position in a sequence, because the `index of an entry changes over time due to insertions or deletions` that happen earlier in the sequence.

+**Positional**
-to design an abstract data type that provides a way to refer to elements anywhere in a sequence, and to perform arbitrary insertions and deletions.
+- to design an abstract data type that provides a way to refer to elements anywhere in a sequence, and to perform arbitrary insertions and deletions.
-- This would allow us to efficiently describe actions
+  - it efficiently describe actions:
     - such as a person deciding to leave the line before reaching the front, or allowing a friend to “cut” into line right behind him or her.
     - a text document can be viewed as a long sequence of characters.
 A word processor uses the abstraction of a **cursor** to describe a position within the document without explicit use of an integer index, allowing operations such as “delete the character at the cursor” or “insert a new character just after the cursor.”
     - refer to an inherent position within a document, such as the beginning of a particular chapter, without relying on a character index (or even a chapter number) that may change as the document evolves.

-to achieve constant time insertions and deletions at arbitrary locations, we effectively need a `reference` to the node at which an element is stored.
+- to achieve `constant time insertions and deletions` at arbitrary locations, we effectively need a `reference` to the node at which an element is stored.
-- It is therefore very tempting to develop an ADT in which a node reference serves as the mechanism for describing a position.
+  - develop an ADT in which a node reference serves as the mechanism for describing a position.
   - DoublyLinkedList has methods addBetween and remove that accept node references as parameters; however, we intentionally declared those methods as private.
   - Unfortunately, the public use of nodes in the ADT would violate the object-oriented design principles of abstraction and encapsulation,

-- There are several reasons to prefer that we encapsulate the nodes of a linked list, for both our sake and for the benefit of users of our abstraction:
+  - There are several reasons to prefer that we **encapsulate the nodes of a linked list**, for both our sake and for the benefit of users of our abstraction:
     - It will be simpler for users of our data structure if they are not bothered with unnecessary details of our implementation, such as low-level manipulation of nodes, or our reliance on the use of sentinel nodes.
 Notice that to use the addBetween method of our DoublyLinkedList class to add a node at the beginning of a sequence, the header sentinel must be sent as a parameter.
     - We can provide a more robust data structure if we do not permit users to directly access or manipulate the nodes.
 We can then ensure that users do not invalidate the consistency of a list by mismanaging the linking of nodes.
 A more subtle problem arises if a user were allowed to call the addBetween or remove method of our DoublyLinkedList class, sending a node that does not belong to the given list as a parameter.
 (Go back and look at that code and see why it causes a problem!)
     - By better encapsulating the internal details of our implementation, we have greater flexibility to redesign the data structure and improve its performance.
 In fact, with a well-designed abstraction, we can provide a notion of a nonnu- meric position, even if using an array-based sequence

 **position**
 - in defining the positional list ADT, introduce the concept of a position
   - formalizes the intuitive notion of the “location” of an element relative to others in the list.

 - A position acts as a marker or token within a broader positional list.
 - A position p, associated with some element e in a list L, does not change, even if the index of e changes in L due to insertions or deletions elsewhere in the list.
 Nor does position p change if we replace the element e stored at p with another element.

 - The only way in which a position becomes invalid is if that position (and its element) are explicitly removed from the list.

+---

 ## Abstract Data Type

+---

 ### java